music-suite/music-suite/docs/src/User-Guide.md

 The notion of meta-data used in the Music Suite is more extensive than just static values: any @[Transformable] container can be wrapped, and the meta-data will be transformed when the annotated value is transformed.
 This is why meta-data is often variable values, such as @[Reactive] or @[Behavior].

-All time structures in the Suite support an arbitrary number of meta-data fields, indexed by type.
+All time structures in Music Suite support an arbitrary number of meta-data fields, indexed by type.
 All meta-information is required to satisfy the `Typeable`, so that meta-data can be packed and unpacked dynamically), and `Monoid`, so that values can be created and composed without having to worry about meta-data.
 The `mempty` value is implicitly chosen if no meta-information of the given type has been entered: for example the default title is empty, the default time signature is `4/4`.
 If two values annotated with meta-data are composed, their associated meta-data maps are composed as well, using the `<>` operator on each of the types.

 The distinction between ordinary musical data and meta-data is not always clear-cut.
 As a rule of thumb, meta-events are any kind of event that does not directly affect how the represented music sounds when performed.
 However they might affect the appearance of the musical notation.
 For example, a *clef* is meta-information, while a *slur* is not.
 A notable exception to this rule is meta-events affecting tempo such as metronome marks and fermatas, which usually *do* affect the performance of the music.